MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ## Frequently asked questions (FAQs)

 ### Can I enable the new look for all model-driven apps?
 The **Try the new look and feel (preview)** feature is available for any model-driven apps that run in the cloud.
-We recommended that you evaluate it in a test environment before using it in a production environment.
+We recommended that you evaluate the feature in a test environment before using it in a production environment.

 ### Can I revert to the old UI?
 Yes, you can go back to the old UI by turning off the **Try the new look and feel (preview)** setting.

 ### Will any of my existing applications get the new look by default?
-During the preview period, the changes will only be seen if the the **Try the new look and feel (preview)** setting is turned on by app makers.
+During the preview period, the new look will only be seen if the **Try the new look and feel (preview)** setting is turned on by app makers.

-### Is the new look enabled on additional surfaces, like mobile apps and the Outlook web app?
+### Is the new look enabled on additional surfaces, like the Power Apps mobile app and the Outlook web app?
 The new look is not yet supported on these surfaces.

 ### Does the app designer preview display the new look?
 Live preview does not display the new look yet.
-To see the updated app, you’ll need to publish the app and select the **Play** button.
+To see the new look, you’ll need to publish the app and select the **Play** button.

 ### Can I switch to a different theme or enable dark mode?
 Switching themes or enabling dark mode is not yet supported.

 ### Is the new look available for custom pages or code components?
-No, but we are actively working on bringing the new design to these areas.
+No, but we are actively working on bringing the new look to these areas.

 ### How can I validate and test the new look?
 Changes are designed to replace the current UX controls in place.
 This ensures that the new look has a smaller learning curve and provides us opportunity to incrementally refresh and ship additional controls on a weekly basis.
 Please review the documentation for the details on the new controls being enabled with opt-in toggle and focus on those for validation.
 Execute your end user scenarios as you would otherwise with new look.
 Note that some field controls and grid capabilities are updated, and experience might be little different from earlier one.

 ### Will Dynamics 365 applications support the new look?
-Yes, we are working on extending the design across applications based on model-driven Power Apps.
+We are working on extending the new look across applications based on model-driven Power Apps.